cometbft/cometbft/docs/references/qa/CometBFT-QA-34.md

 #### Baseline

-The following graph shows the that the number of peers was stable throughout the experiment.
+The following graph shows that the number of peers was stable throughout the experiment.
 Seed nodes typically have a higher number of peers.
 The fact that non-seed nodes reach more than 50 peers is due to [#9548](https://github.com/tendermint/tendermint/issues/9548).